 Acting as an Executor can be a confusing and stressful experience.
 We’ve been helping Executors manage their duties since 1969.

-At Turnbull Hill Lawyers, we understand that the death of a loved one is a very tough and emotional time for everyone involved.
+At Turnbull Hill Lawyers we understand that the death of a loved one is a difficult and emotional time.
 That’s why we do our best to make the administration of a deceased estate as stress-free and smooth as possible.
-If you have been named Executor of a Will, have a look at our comprehensive list of frequently asked questions to understand your duties and responsibilities.
+If you have been named executor of a will, have a look at our comprehensive list of frequently asked questions to understand your duties and responsibilities.

 6.What are my obligations to dispose of the body?